m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 ### Connect Postfix to OpenDKIM

 Postfix can talk to OpenDKIM via a Unix socket file.
 The default socket file used by OpenDKIM runs in a chroot jail.
-So we need to change the OpenDKIM Unix socket file.
+So, we need to change the OpenDKIM Unix socket file.

 Create a directory to hold the OpenDKIM socket file and allow only the opendkim user and the postfix group to access it: